HyperLemons/simple-webui-colabs/README.md

 Comments for explaining how to add hypernetworks and embeddings with web links (the same way you can add models and vae's)

-~~Create Kaggle version (current Google colab version spits out some errors even after replacing file storage directorys to Kaggle's and removing any Google drive functions to take from another service)~~ Ensure Kaggle script stability and full functionality (whatever functionality that is available in the A1111 WebUI is to the extent of my knowledge, as well as whatever extensions I know and use)
+~~Create Kaggle version (current Google colab version spits out some errors even after replacing file storage directorys to Kaggle's and removing any Google drive functions to take from another service)~~ Ensure Kaggle script stability and full functionality (whatever functionality available in the A1111 WebUI that is to the extent of my knowledge, as well as whatever extensions I know and use)

 Create Paperspace version